 A company incorporated under the Companies Act, 1956 and desirous of commencing business of NBFI as defined under Section 45 I (a) of the RBI Act, 1934 should comply with the following:

-- It should be a company registered under Companies Act, 2013
+- It should be a company registered under Section 3 of the companies Act, 1956

 NBFCs as Sponsors of IDF-MF